 We want each child and young person to:

-- be safe from harm
+- be safe from harm;

-- do well at all levels of learning and to have skills for life
+- do well at all levels of learning;

-- enjoy a healthy lifestyle
+- enjoy a healthy lifestyle; and

-- be active citizens who have a voice and influence.
+- have a voice and influence.

 These outcomes are set out in the Children and Young People (Safety) Act 2017.